neelramteke/Microphone_brand_sales_dasboard_PowerBI/README.md

 # Microphone_brand_sales_dasboard_PowerBI
 It is sales dashboard of various products of a generic microphone brand which has verity of microphones.
+Here, I have firstly cleaned and modelled the data using SQL and made a data pipeline by connecting the MS SQL server to PowerBI to seamlessly transfer the data to the dashboard making it a realtime dashboard.
 ![image](https://github.com/user-attachments/assets/2269763d-dafe-49d0-8631-c30d047266e6)
 ![image](https://github.com/user-attachments/assets/ca111de2-8b61-4af4-b34f-443b52848b72)

-**Overview**
+**Overview:**
  This is a Microphone Brand Sales Dashboard designed to provide insightful analytics on sales performance, demographics, and customer behavior.
 The dashboard uses interactive visualizations to represent data dynamically, offering a detailed overview of the product's performance and trends.

 Key highlights include: